Skip to content

 Currently active research areas in the lab include the following:

 Accumulating evidence suggest that metabolic processes regulate immune cell responses both in healthy subjects and during infection, autoimmune diseases, cancer and obesity.
-Our goal is to further our understanding of the interplay between metabolism and immune cell response and to provide a foundation for designing new therapeutic targets.
+Our lab aims to deepen our understanding of the complex interplay between metabolism and immune responses, ultimately laying the foundation for the development of new therapeutic strategies.